 A lot has changed, but one thing remains the same.
 SEO works well for both B2B and B2C businesses because it targets user intent verses going after a specific audience with an ad that might or might not resonate.
 Instead, we create amazing content that satisfies a user’s search for knowledge.
 People seeking an answer in a search engine are an active audience.
 They’re looking to buy.
 That’s why SEO leads are so powerful.
 SEO is earned media that deserves a spot in your lead generation arsenal.

 SEO is completely unique in the online marketing world.
 We don’t pick audiences from a list.
-We never have to worry about paying for clicks, and the traffic we capture is almost always at the point of making a purchasing decision.
+We never have to worry about paying for clicks, and

 Social Media & SEO – Let’s be 100% clear about this next point.
 Social signals don’t always move the needle as much as some of the “SEO Gurus” would have you believe.
 Social signals alone will not rank you for a competitive term.
 But it is a ranking factor because Google is looking at metrics like this to see just how big your brand is compared to the competition.
 Larger businesses have the resources to be active in social media.
 Being active in social media will enhance your SEO results.